-If you want a fulfilling, successful career, consider one in heating, ventilation and air conditioning.
-HVAC is an excellent place to start, according to the U.S. Bureau of Labor Statistics, which predicts additional industry growth of 13 percent by 2028.
+If you want a fulfilling, successful career, look no further than heating, ventilation and air conditioning.
+HVAC is one of the fastest-growing careers you can find, according to the U.S. Bureau of Labor Statistics, which predicts the continued growth of the industry by 13 percent by 2028.

-A career that's increasingly in demand is an HVAC technician.
-Find out about what they do, how to become one and about how much you can expect to make.
+One of the most in-demand careers is working as an HVAC technician.
+Learn more about their skill set, how to become one and about how much you can expect to make.

 - Air conditioners